-Refugees are awarded five years limited leave to enter or remain in the UK (apart from those entering the UK under a resettlement scheme such as the Gateway Protection Programme).
+Prior to 30 August 2005 recognised refugees were awarded indefinite leave to enter or remain (ILE/R) in the UK.
+However, since this date those recognised as refugees have been awarded five years limited leave to enter or remain in the UK (apart from those entering the UK under a resettlement scheme such as the Gateway Protection Programme).
 At the end of the five year qualifying period, people with refugee status are entitled to apply for ILR.
 For student support purposes the important question is whether the applicant is a recognised refugee under the 1951 United Nations Convention relating to the status of refugees or is the spouse, civil partner, child or step-child of such a person granted refugee status.
 Documentation from the Home Office will provide evidence of this fact.
-Refugees arriving under the Gateway Protection Programme, the Mandate Refugee Scheme and the Ten or More Plan are granted immediate ILE.
+Refugees arriving under the Gateway Protection Programme, the Mandate Refugee Scheme and the Ten or More Plan are granted immediate indefinite leave to enter.

-As being recognised as a refugee, or the spouse, civil partner or parent of a refugee is an "event" under the Regulations, an applicant may become eligible under this category after the start of the course.
+As being recognised as a refugee, or the spouse, civil partner or parent of a refugee is an "event" under the Regulations an applicant may become eligible under this category after the start of the course.